 Permit Forms and Applications

-If you’re interested in applying for non-commercial use of Doyon lands—for fishing, trapping and other authorized uses—please use the forms you find linked on this page.
-Both applications are guidelines are provided here.
+If you’re interested in applying for non-commercial use of Doyon lands—for fishing, trapping, and other authorized uses please contact the lands department at 907-459-2030 or email@example.com.

-To learn more about non-commercial land use by shareholders, please contact:
+To learn more about non-commercial land use by shareholders, please call: